April, 2016

 Her research focuses on the study of how animals and children think.
 This work has led to a re-evaluation of the cognitive capacities of animals, particularly birds, and has resulted in a theory that intelligence evolved independently in at least two distantly related groups, apes and crows.
 She has also pioneered new procedures for the experimental study of memory and imagination in animals, investigating the relationship between human memory and consciousness, and how and when these abilities develop in young children.

 In addition to being a scientist, Nicola is an avid dancer, specializing in tango and salsa, and has been named Scientist in Residence at the Rambert Dance Company, collaborating with Mark Baldwin, the Artistic Director.
+Her most recent collaboration, with artist Clive Wilkins, arose out of their mutual interest in imagination, and its consequences for consciousness, identity and memory.
+They also regularly dance tango together.

 Her most recent collaboration with artist Clive Wilkins arose out of their mutual interest in imagination, and its consequences for consciousness, identity and memory.
 They also regularly dance tango together.